 This is essential to our clients because they want to use this model for testing, so it has to work like an actual tongue.
 The bladder-driven systems change volume to make the movements, which differs from the tongue because it stays the same in volume.
-They also are likely to be less accurate, because their accuracy is determined by the size of the bladder, whereas the cable system's accuracy is determined by the number of cable attachment points.
+Bladders are also likely to be less accurate, because their accuracy is determined by the size, whereas the cable system's accuracy is determined by the number of cable attachment points.